 Speaker Disclosures:

-Financial: Dr. Catherine Pittman maintains a private practice and has an employment relationship with Saint Mary's College.
+Financial: Dr. Catherine Pittman has employment relationships with Saint Mary's College and Renew Counseling.
 She receives royalties as a published author.
 Dr. Pittman receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Catherine Pittman is a member of the Anxiety and Depression Association of America.